gitrules/gitrules/doc/GOVERN-PLAYBOOK.md

 ## Managing issues and pull requests

-Gov4Git does not manage your existing issues and pull-requests by default.
-To include an issue or a PR in the management mechanism, apply the label `gov4git:managed` to the GitHub issue/PR.
+GitRules does not manage your existing issues and pull-requests by default.
+To include an issue or a PR in the management mechanism, apply the label `gitrules:managed` to the GitHub issue/PR.

 In a typical workflow, the maintainer will configure the GitHub project to accept issues and PRs from anyone.
-Project maintainers will briefly skim new issues on a regular basis and apply the label `gov4git:managed` to the issues and PRs they want to manage via Gov4Git.
+Project maintainers will briefly skim new issues on a regular basis and apply the label `gitrules:managed` to the issues and PRs they want to manage via GitRules.

 ### Issues